 Peace Bonding Procedure

-All costume weapons that Security and Police Officers determine to appear dangerous, on a case-by-case basis, shall be peace bonded before being allowed into the convention center.
-Peace bonding tables will be located on street level at designated main entrances.
-Security and off-duty Police Officers will conduct the peace bonding process:
+All costume weapons that Phoenix Convention Center (PCC) Security and Phoenix Police Officers determine to appear dangerous, on a case-by-case basis, shall be peace bonded before being allowed into the convention center.
+Peace bonding tables will be located on street level at designated main entrances to the PCC.
+Security and off-duty Phoenix Police Officers will conduct the peace bonding process:

 - Peace bonded costume weapons will be recognizable by a bright neon tag attached to a non-intrusive area of the prop weapon.
 The tag must remain visible at all times.